Protonko/fetch-wrapper/README.md

-ClientFetchWrapper - is a wrapper to allow interaction with fetch.
+FetchWrapper - is a wrapper to allow interaction with fetch.
 <h2>
   Table of Contents
 </h2>